vasilevirlan/algo/README.md

 # algo
-##This I'll put the algorithms I'll deal with.
+##In this repo I'll put the algorithms I'll deal with.